mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

 .. math::
    \left\{ k \in \mathbb{N}\ \vert\ k < 20 \ \textrm{and}\ \gcd(k,20) = 1 \right\}

-In mathematics we often construct the *Cartesian Product* of two sets
+In mathematics we often construct the *Cartesian Product* of two sets:

 .. math::
    A \times B = \left\{ \left(a, b \right)\ | \ a \in A, b \in B \right\}